LookAtPiomba/Image-Similarity/README.md

 #How to use
 - Create your own dataset
-- Train the NN you prefer by changes Hyperparameters
+- Train the NN you prefer by changing Hyperparameters
 - Save the model
 - Load the model in the [Evalutation Notebook](/code/Evaluation.ipynb)